nickromero-prog/tictactoeproject-client/README.md

 As a  new user I need to be able to sign up
 We need to set up a form and be able to submit to the console

+As a user I want to play the game

+Added the boxes needed to play the game with bootstrap div tags and touched them up with a color scheme and some extra special css properties.
+(Based off the Seattle Seahawks color scheme that I love)